 You can also use a fork (a la peanut butter cookies).

-If you like these Everything Bagel Crispy Smashed Potatoes, you’ll love these Roasted Potatoes and Onions with Rosemary and Mustard, these Mini Hasselback Potatoes with Creamy Dill Dip, and these Twice Baked Potatoes.
+If you like these Everything Bagel Crispy Smashed Potatoes, you’ll love these Roasted Potatoes and Onions with Rosemary and Mustard, these Mini Hasselback Potatoes with Creamy Dill Dip, these Mashed Potato Cakes, and these Twice Baked Potatoes.

 You can probably get everything bagel seasoning already mixed at your grocery store (Trader Joe’s has it for sure), or you can make your own.